Bass Islands (Duff Islands)

-The Bass Islands are a subordinate group in the south of the Duff Islands of the Solomon Islands in the Pacific Ocean.
+The Bass Islands are a subordinate group in the south of the Duff Islands of the nation of Solomon Islands in the Pacific Ocean.
 Alternatively they are known as Basses Islands or Ile de Bass.
 The estimated terrain elevation above sea level is some 15 metres.

 Geography

 The group consists of three or four small rock islands (from north to south):